What do we mean by "literature,"

 was not yet dominant, so that oral English remained in flux; but

-Shakespeare’s plays are conveyed to me in print, which normalized and
+Shakespeare’s plays are handed down to me in an Elizabethan English

-preserved his Elizabethan English.
+normalized and preserved by the press.
 To comprehend a distant

 language is often the critic's first chore, yet one which can never be

 more than partially accomplished--as is eloquently illustrated by

 comparing the King James rendering of Deborah's Song with more modern

 ones.
 Despite the constancy of the song's beauty and appeal, it